tianyi21/eie3105/README.md

 ![alt text](https://github.com/evanliuty/eie3105/blob/master/img/wifi.jpg "WiFi Communication")

 The robot car will acquire and update the locations repeatedly from the WiFi station with a timer.
-Every time, it will listen until a **:** is received, which marks the starting point a data frame.
+After every timer overflow event, it will listen until a **:** is received, which marks the starting point a data frame.
 Then, it stores all characters except for **\r** and **\n**.
 When an **M** (from *CMD*) is received, the timer is disabled and the program process the received information to update the corresponding locations.
-After the processing, the timer is re-enabled and wait for another overflow event.
+After the processing, the timer is re-enabled and wait for the next overflow event.

 #### Defination of Error